martonbalazs/cli_file_util/README.md

   accepted for [no].
 Use as ". mkrnddir" to also change to the new directory.

 - nomatch4 [dir] checks if local files are there in [dir] recursively.
-Those with no match are listed.
+Those with a match are separated in a directory.
 Filenames don't matter as cmp is used.

 I'm no programmer, so please don't blame me on the quality of the code. :-) Licensed under GNU GPLv3.